zephyrproject-rtos/zephyr/boards/arm/mimxrt1020_evk/doc/index.rst

 Supported Features
 ==================

-The mimxrt1020_evk board configuration supports the following hardware
+The mimxrt1020_evk board configuration supports the hardware features listed below.
+For additional features not yet supported, please also refer to the :ref:`mimxrt1064_evk` , which is the superset board in NXP's i.MX RT10xx family.
-features:
+NXP prioritizes enabling the superset board with NXP's Full Platform Support for Zephyr.
+Therefore, the mimxrt1064_evk board may have additional features already supported, which can also be re-used on this mimxrt1020_evk board:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |